gabrielcedran/coding-puzzle/README.md

 ##### Creating new Actions:
 Add a new entrance to the enum "Actions".
 The first parameter is the name of the action and the second is the key that represents that action.
 When you add a new action, it is automatically shown in the battle scene.
 In the current mechanism, doesn't matter the action selected, it will always have the same behavior.
-If you want this action to cause something different during a battle, you have to implement it's behaviour in the method calculate of the DamageEngine - see the section "(Changing monsters battle engine)[https://github.com/gabrielcedran/coding-puzzle#changing-monsters-battle-engine]".
+If you want this action to cause something different during a battle, you have to implement it's behaviour in the method calculate of the DamageEngine - see the section (Changing monsters battle engine)[https://github.com/gabrielcedran/coding-puzzle#changing-monsters-battle-engine].

 ##### Architecture
 This project tries to follow (the clean architecture)[https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html] therefore it is layers are splitted in four tiers: